Hamilton Fincups: Memorial Cup 1976

-The Hamilton Fincups of 1976 were a small, hard-working and determined team which practiced meticulously and strived to be top in condition.
-Their hard work won the Emms division regular season in 1976 and eliminated the Kitchener Rangers, Toronto Marlboros and the Sudbury Wolves to make to the Memorial Cup hosted at the Montreal Forum.
+The Hamilton Fincups of 1976 won the Emms division regular season in 1976 and eliminated the Kitchener Rangers, Toronto Marlboros and the Sudbury Wolves to make to the Memorial Cup hosted at the Montreal Forum.
 Their opponents for the 1976 national title would be the WHL's New Westminster Bruins and the QMJHL's Quebec Remparts.

 Hamilton lost the first game of the round-robin to Quebec 4-3, due to the 45 save performance of the Remparts goalie Maurice Barrette.
 The Bruins would defeat the Remparts the next day 4-2.
 The third game saw the Fincups score seven power play goals to beat the Bruins 8-4 in a game with many penalties, which concluded the round-robin.

 The win and the large goal differential put Hamilton directly into the final game.
 New Westminster would solidly beat Quebec 10-3 in the semi-final game.
 The next day in front of 4,350 fans at the Montreal Forum, the Fincups played a tenacious forechecking game and defeated the New Westminster Bruins 5-2 in Memorial Cup Final game.
 The win brought the Memorial Cup back to the "Steel City" for the first time in 14 years.